todocono/bot5/ESP/WinterRobot/lib/BleComm/README.md

 #### Command 1 - Get Movement and Speed of Motors

-Request a response packet with movement id and speed of motors.
+Request a response packet containing movement id and speed of motors.

 #### From Robot
 -------------------------------------------------------------------------------